 - Warm fleece jumper: thicker fleece for colder weather; try: Patagonia Re-Tool Snap-T Pullover

-- Wind jacket: ultra-light jacket to cut out cold wind; try: Arc’teryx Squamish Hoody
+- Wind jacket: ultra-light jacket to cut out cold wind; try: Arc’teryx Cita Hoody

-- Down jacket: hooded down jacket for cold weather; try: Arc’teryx Cerium LT Hoody
+- Mountain jacket: synthetic insulated jacket for hiking in cold weather; try: Arc’teryx Atom LT Hoody

 - Rain jacket: Gore-tex rain jacket for maximum weather protection and breathability; try: Arc’teryx Beta LT Jacket